7 days a week24 hours a day

 The Discliplinary Hearing and Investigations are responsible for cases within the Detentions Center.

-Patricia Woodin began her career in the reserves in 1985.
-Two years later, she began the academy and then to the Patrol unit for four years.
-Her involvement in the newly developed Interdiction unit led to a promotion as Intel Investigator in 1992.
+Pat Woodin began her career in the Jefferson County Reserves in 1985.
+Two years later, she graduated from the academy and spent the first four years of her sworn career in the Patrol Division.
+Her involvement in the newly-developed Interdiction Unit led to a promotion as Intel Investigator in 1992.
 Her repertoire included executive protection, complex crimes, liquor enforcement, and narcotic suppression.

-In 2008, Woodin became captain and was instrumental in the development of the newfound south precinct.
+In 2008, Woodin became captain and was instrumental in the development of the newfound South Precinct.
 The Sheriff’s Office welcomed Pat Woodin as the chief of Investigations in June of 2012.
+Pat became the Chief of the Detention Services Division in 2015.

 See the Detention Services Division Organizational Chart